bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use) Notus - Southern Heat - Choose a coin.
 Swap positions with it, then reflip each coin between that coin and this coin.
 Boreas - Northern Hail - Choose a coin.
 Swap positions with it, then reflip this coin's new neighbors.
-Zephyros - Westward Breeze - Choose a coin.
-Move it to the left, then reflip its neighbors (but not it).
-Eurus - Eastern Turbulence - Choose a coin.
-Move it to the rightmost position.
+Zephyros - Western Turbulance - Choose a coin.
+Move it to the leftmost position.
 Reflip the leftmost and rightmost coins.
+Eurus - Eastward Breeze - Choose a coin.
+Move it to the right, then reflip its neighbors (but not it).
 Gaia - Gravitic Pull - pull a coin 1 space closer to this coin (pulls to other side if already adjacent), then flip both coins adjacent to this coin to their opposite side.
 Uranus - Sky Pulse - choose a coin.
 Push the coin to the left and right of that coin once away from it.
 Then reflip each coin to the left of the coin pushed left or the right of the coin pushed right.
 ??? - Choose a coin.
 Pull it once closer to this coin.
 Then flip each coin that moved.